pd321/dnaseq/README.md

 ### Credits

 The pipeline is based upon the [dna-seq-gatk-variant-calling](https://github.com/snakemake-workflows/dna-seq-gatk-variant-calling) best practices workflow.
-I also reuses [test data](https://github.com/snakemake-workflows/ngs-test-data) from this repository for travis CI testing.
+It also reuses [test data](https://github.com/snakemake-workflows/ngs-test-data) from this repository for travis CI testing.